srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

    This command will run the **Program.cs** file in the current folder.

-   > [!NOTE] You can ignore the warning about the unused variable `s_serviceConnectionString` - we will be using that variable shortly.
+   > **Note**:  You can ignore the warning about the unused variable `s_serviceConnectionString` - we will be using that variable shortly.

 1. You should quickly see console output, and immediately respond if it successfully connects to IoT Hub.
 If not, carefully check your IoT Hub service connection string, noting that this string should be the service connection string, and not any other.:

     ![Console Output](../../Linked_Image_Files/M99-L15-cheesecave-telemetry-received.png)

-    > [!NOTE] Green text is used to show things are working as they should and red text when bad stuff is happening.
+    > **Note**:  Green text is used to show things are working as they should and red text when bad stuff is happening.
 If you don't get a screen similar to this image, start by checking your device connection string.

 1. Watch the telemetry for a short while, checking that it is giving vibrations in the expected ranges.